pwvbutler/widom/README.md

 # Widom

-A Python package for performing Widom insertion simulations to calculate gas adsorption properties in porous materials like metal-organic frameworks (MOFs).
+A Python package developed by CuspAI for performing Widom insertion simulations to calculate gas adsorption properties in porous materials like metal-organic frameworks (MOFs).

 ## Overview